 Wheelock College’s mission is to improve the lives of children and families.

 A private college with a public mission, Wheelock College is recognized as a national leader in its professional fields — child life, educator preparation, human services, and social work.
 Wheelock carries out its mission by providing a sound education in the arts and sciences and in the professions.
 Historically, the College was founded as an institution with a focus on early childhood education and is recognized nationally and internationally as a premier institution that prepares early childhood, elementary and special needs educators at the undergraduate and graduate levels, and reading teachers through an advanced master’s program.
-The mission has now expanded to meet the broader evolving needs of children, families, and society.
+The mission has now expanded to meet the broader evolving needs of children and families.
 The College also offers outstanding professional preparation in child life, social work, juvenile justice, parent education, community leadership, communications and media.
 The Wheelock mission is sustained by the College’s academic programs and by its involvement in the life of many communities.

 Members of the Wheelock community are committed to the mission and the practice of its meaning in their work.
 The community includes undergraduate and graduate students; alumni; faculty members, and; administrators in on-campus, national, and international programs; trustees, and members of the Corporation.